 The ecological consequences of marine litter are most obvious in the suffering and death of marine birds or mammals entangled in debris.
 Entangled whales are front page news and attract a lot of public attention.
 However, only a small proportion of entanglement mortality becomes visible among beached animals.
 Even less apparent are the consequences from the ingestion of plastics and other types of litter.
-Ingestion is extremely common among a wide range of marine organisms including many seabirds, marine mammals and sea-turtles (Laist 1987, 1997; Derraik 2002; Kühn et al. 2015).
+Ingestion is extremely common among a wide range of marine species including many seabirds, marine mammals and sea-turtles (Laist 1987, 1997; Derraik 2002; Kühn et al. 2015).
 It can cause direct mortality but the major impact most likely occurs through reduced fitness of many individuals.
 Sub-lethal effects on animal populations remain largely invisible.
-In spite of spectacular examples of mortality from marine litter, the real impact on marine wildlife therefore remains difficult to estimate (Browne et al. 2015).
-Plastics gradually break down to microscopically small particles, but these may pose an even more serious problem (Thompson et al. 2004; Bergmann et al. 2014).
-Concern about microplastics is increasing as plastics strongly bind organic pollutants from the surrounding water and, although model predictions are not all in agreement, once ingested, have been found to release chemicals into marine organisms with associated negative effects (Arthur et al., 2009; Browne et al. 2008, 2013; Endo et al. 2005; 2013; Gouin et al. 2011; Koelmans et al. 2013a&b, 2014; Moore 2008; Teuten et al. 2007, 2009; ; Chua et al. 2014; Rochman et al. 2013, 2014a, 2014b; Tanaka et al. 2013; Thompson et al. 2009; Van Cauwenberghe & Janssen 2014).
-Thus, in addition to the toxic substances incorporated into plastics in the manufacturing process, plastics may concentrate much more pollutants from the environment and act as a pathway adding to their accumulation in marine organisms.
-Evidently, this same mechanism operates at all levels of organisms and sizes of ingested plastic material, from small zooplankton filterfeeders to large marine birds and mammals, but it is the microplastic issue and their ingestion by small filter-feeders that has emphasized the potential scale and urgency of the problem of marine plastic litter, as it may ultimately affect human food quality and safety as well.
-Accumulation of marine plastic litter, including a 'soup' of microplastics, in all major gyres of the oceans have emphasized the global scale of the marine litter problem (Moore 2008; Law et al. 2010; Maximenko et al. 2012; Sebille et al. 2012).
+In spite of spectacular examples of mortality caused by marine litter, the real impact on marine wildlife therefore remains difficult to estimate (Browne et al. 2015).
+Plastics gradually break down to microscopically small particles, but these may pose an even more serious problem (Thompson et al. 2004; Bergmann et al. 2015).
+Concern about microplastics is increasing as plastics strongly bind organic pollutants from the surrounding water and, although experimental results and model predictions are not all in agreement, once ingested, have been found to release chemicals into marine organisms with associated negative effects (Arthur et al. 2009; Browne et al. 2008, 2013; Endo et al. 2005; 2013; Gouin et al. 2011; Koelmans et al. 2013a&b, 2014; Moore 2008; Teuten et al. 2007, 2009; Chua et al. 2014; Rochman et al. 2013, 2014a, 2014b; Tanaka et al. 2013; Thompson et al. 2009; Van Cauwenberghe & Janssen 2014; Cole et al. 2015; Watts et al. 2015; Peda et al. 2016).
+Thus, in addition to the toxic substances incorporated into plastics in the manufacturing process, plastics may concentrate pollutants from the environment and act as a pathway adding to their accumulation in marine organisms.
+Evidently, this same mechanism operates at all levels of organisms and sizes of ingested plastic material, from small zooplankton filter-feeders to large marine birds and mammals, but it is the microplastic issue and their ingestion by small filter-feeders that has emphasized the potential scale and urgency of the problem of marine plastic litter, as it may ultimately affect human food quality and safety as well (Hauser et al. 2015; Hunt et al. 2016).
+Accumulation of marine plastic litter, including a 'soup' of microplastics, in all major gyres of the oceans have emphasized the global scale of the marine litter problem (Moore 2008; Law et al. 2010; Maximenko et al. 2012; Van Sebille et al. 2012; Van Sebille et al. 2015).

 Recognizing the negative impacts from marine debris, a variety of international policy measures has attempted to reduce input of litter.
 Examples of these are the London Dumping Convention 1972; Bathing Water Directive 1976; MARPOL 73/78 Annex V 1988; Special Area status North Sea MARPOL Annex V 1991; and the OSPAR Convention 1992.
-In the absence of significant improvements, political measures have been intensified by for example the EU-Directive 2000/59/EC on Port Reception Facilities (EC 2000), the Declaration from the North Sea Ministerial Conference (2002) in Bergen, and recently in a revision of MARPOL Annex V (MEPC 2011) and the European Marine Strategy Framework Directive 2008/56/EC (EC 2008, EC 2010).
+In the absence of significant improvements, political measures have been intensified by for example the EU-Directive 2000/59/EC on Port Reception Facilities (EC 2000), the Declaration from the North Sea Ministerial Conference (2002) in Bergen, and recently in a revision of MARPOL Annex V (MEPC 2011) and the European Marine Strategy Framework Directive 2008/56/EC (EC 2008; EC 2010).